-On 7 of 07 December 2016, a substantial amount of precipitation accumulated fell over southwestern Norway.
-The precipitation was related to the influx of moist air from an AR, whose structure appears apparent as a band of high vertically integrated water vapour (IWV) in passive microwave satellite imagery (, Fig. 1a).
+On 07 December 2016, a substantial amount of precipitation fell over southwestern Norway.
+The precipitation was related to the influx of moist air from an AR, apparent as a band of high vertically integrated water vapour (IWV, Fig. 1).
 The AR reaches as a narrow band from the central North Atlantic to the study region, impacting the entire west coast of southern Norway.
 At 12:00 UTC on 07 Dec 2016, the head of the AR has spread out broadly over the North Sea and the UK.
+While the IWV

-The ERA-Interim reanalysis reproduces the observed structure of IWV faithfully, albeit with an apparent tendency to higher maximum values (Fig. 1b).
-While the IWV has commonly been used to define ARs, more relevant for the ensuing orographic precipitation is the associated water vapour fluxtransport, expressed as IVT (Lavers et al., 2014, 2016) (Lavers et al., 2014, 2016, see Sect.
+10 At 12:00 UTC on 07 Dec 2016, the head of the AR has spread out broadly over the North Sea and the UK.
+While the IWV has commonly been used to define ARs, more relevant for the ensuing orographic precipitation is the associated water vapour transport, expressed as IVT (Lavers et al., 2014, 2016, see Sect.
 4.3).